WebDevStudios/custom-post-type-ui/readme.txt

 = 1.4.0 - TBD =
 * Added: "Export" tab on editor screens for quick access to post type or taxonomy export pages.
+* Added: CPTUI notices are now dismissable via a button on the right side.
 * Fixed: Hide "choose icon" button for non-js users.
 * Updated: Switch to dedicated dashicon for color consistency between applied admin color schemes.